 High Bail For Measure 11 Crimes — No Bail Bond In Oregon

 If you are arrested for a Measure 11 crime or other serious felony, you will likely be booked and brought before a judge the next business day.
 If you are held in custody, a bail amount will probably be set.
-Oregon does not employ a bail bond system; rather, you are required to post ten-percent of the bail amount.
+Oregon does not employ a bail bond system; rather, you are required to post 10 percent of the bail amount.
 For example, on a $30,000 bail, you would need to post $3,000 in order to be released.
-Measure 11 crimes come with especially high bail amounts, generally around $250,000; however, after a bail reduction hearing, bail may be significantly lowered depending on the crime.
+Measure 11 crimes come with especially high bail amounts; however, after a bail reduction hearing, bail may be significantly lowered depending on the crime.
 We work to lessen bail amounts as much as possible, increasing the likelihood that our clients will be able to stay at home during trial proceedings.

-Often with serious crimes, the State will not readily negotiate plea bargains, and prosecutors will pursue maximum prison sentences.
-Never forgetting the magnitude of the charges at issue, we will comb through the prosecution's evidence in order to reveal weaknesses in the State's case and develop a compelling litigation strategy.
-Through diligent investigation and preparation, we may be able to obtain a negotiated settlement of a Measure 11 charge, resulting in conviction of a lesser offense with lesser penalties.
+Often with serious crimes, the state will not readily negotiate plea bargains and prosecutors will pursue maximum prison sentences.
+Never forgetting the magnitude of the charges at issue, we will comb through the prosecution’s evidence in order to reveal weaknesses in the state’s case and develop a compelling litigation strategy.
+Through diligent investigation and preparation, our lawyers may be able to obtain a negotiated settlement of a Measure 11 charge, resulting in conviction of a lesser offense with lesser penalties.

 If you or someone you love has been charged with a serious crime or Measure 11 felony, you need zealous advocacy on your side.
-Please contact Harris, Wyatt & Amala, LLC today for a free initial consultation regarding your charge or arrest.
-We offer a 24-7 answering service for criminal cases.
+Please contact our firm online or call 866-364-4872 for a free initial consultation regarding your charge or arrest.
+We offer a 24/7 answering service for criminal cases.